ZeroOne3010/speeding-hsl-busses/README.md

 ## Techy stuff

 Ensure `ts-node` is installed: `npm install -g ts-node`.
-Then build with `npm install` and run with `npm start`.
+Then build with `npm install` and run with `npm start` for production or `npm dev` for development.
 Run tests with `npm test`.
-Create an app password for the bot and then fill in the Bluesky secrets into the `.env` file.
+Create an app password for the bot and then fill in the Bluesky secrets into the `.env` file for development mode or environment variables in production mode.

 Uses the Digitransit API: https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/